bcallaway11/lsu-workshop/README.md

-# Difference-in-Differences Workshop for Terry Center for Business Analytics and Insights
+# Difference-in-Differences Workshop at LSU

-These are the materials for the difference-in-differences workshop for the Terry Center for Business Analytics and Insights (CBAI) at UGA
+These are the materials for the difference-in-differences workshop at LSU.

 ## Slides